argallab/customized_interface_aware_assistance/src/README.txt

 Following the familiarization phase, we will proceed to a training phase, during which you will have be trained on more detailed aspects the various essential skills that are required to perform the tasks.
 You will be tested on how well you have acquired these skills.
 The training will be repeated until you reach a minimum level of proficiency.
-Following that we will proceed to the main study
+Following that we will proceed to the main study4

 Let us get started with the familiarization phase.